toa-io/toa/extensions/exposition/documentation/tree.md

 ## Directives

-RTD Directives are declared using RTD node or Method keys following the `{provider}:{directive}` pattern and can be used to add or modify the behavior of request processing.
+RTD Directives are declared using RTD node or Method keys following the `{family}:{directive}` pattern and can be used to add or modify the behavior of request processing.
 Directive declarations are applied to the RTD node where they are declared and to all nested nodes.